Cavers-Chen/VIEW_ORIGIN/README.md

 ```
 - Easyx

-Also, considering if we use .pmm file or Windows Api to represent our result, it would be time-consuming when our code processes the results(the results can't be directly seen) and a little difficult to learn the new stuff.
+Also, considering if we use .pmm file or Windows Api to represent our result, it would be time-consuming when our code processes the results(the results can't be directly seen),and it's a little difficult to learn new stuff.
 To focus only on our engine, I choose the easyx lib to convert our pixel data to image immediately.

 the website of easyx is below
 ```